Enterprise Risk & Compliance

 - Designing security reporting metrics

 - Communicating to management on program results

 - Helping employees understand their responsibilities

 “No more excuses.
-No more last minute surprises.
-This time our product absolutely needs to be delivered on-time, on-budget, and deliver the functionality we promised the business owner.”
+No more last-minute surprises.
+This time our product absolutely needs to be delivered on time, on budget, and deliver the functionality we promised the business owner.”

 Independent Verification & Validation (IV&V) is a project management methodology and insurance policy for delivery of on-budget, on-time system development.
-Many organizations now choose IV&V rather than the older strategy of testing for security and functionality after the product has already been built, investments have already been made, and promised roll out dates committed to.
+Many organizations now choose IV&V rather than the older strategy of testing for security and functionality after the product has already been built, investments have already been made, and promised to roll out dates committed.
 IV&V ensures that product requirements and business expectations are continuously tested and verified throughout the System Development Life Cycle (SDLC), so that there are no surprises when the product is ready to launch.